saud-learning-services/instructions-and-other-templates/docs/github-project-management.md

 This has a lot of downsides:

-- it makes it hard to keep track of which version is the "right" version
+- It makes it hard to keep track of which version is the "right" version
-- data can get lost or forgotten in folders of previous versions
+- Data can get lost or forgotten in folders of previous versions
-- users can miss crucial updates
+- Users can miss crucial updates

 GitHub solves this by allowing us all to host all our tools online and have everybody connect to the same "folder in the cloud" so to speak.
 This way everyone can be sure they're on the latest version of the code and any changes to the code can reach everybody.